Żeligowski's Mutiny: Aftermath

 Despite Poland's claim to Vilnius, the League of Nations asked Poland to withdraw.
 Poland declined.
 In principle, British and French troops could have been asked to enforce the League's decision.
 France, however, did not wish to antagonize Poland, a possible ally in a future war against Germany, and Britain was not prepared to act alone.
 Thus, the Poles were able to keep Vilnius, where a provisional government (Komisja Rządząca Litwy Środkowej, the Central Lithuanian Governing Commission) was formed.
-Soon parliamentary elections were held and the Wilno Sejm (Sejm wileński) voted on February 20, 1922, for incorporation into Poland as the capital of a Wilno Voivodship.
+Soon parliamentary elections were held and the Sejm of Central Lithuania voted on February 20, 1922, for incorporation into Poland as the capital of a Wilno Voivodeship.
 The elections were not recognized by the League of Nations.

-The League of Nations Conference of Ambassadors accepted the status quo in 1923, but the Wilno region remained in dispute between Poland and Lithuania (the latter still treated Vilnius as its constitutional capital and the capital of the Vilnius region).
+The League of Nations Conference of Ambassadors accepted the status quo in 1923, but the Vilnius region remained in dispute between Poland and Lithuania (the latter still treated Vilnius as its constitutional capital and the capital of the Vilnius region).

 In Poland, the Mutiny was supported by some groups, such as the Christian Democrats and the left, but criticized by the right-wing National Democrats.

 The coup resulted in a serious rift between Pilsudski and Ignacy Jan Paderewski, who had played a major role in creating international support for the independence of Poland.
 According to historian Timothy Snyder, the annexation of Vilnius by Poles pushed Lithuanian politicians from political towards ethnic understanding of the nation and gave arguments to radical politicians in Lithuania and also in Poland.

 Lithuania refused to recognize Central Lithuania.
 Polish-Lithuanian relations began to normalize after League of Nations negotiations in 1927, but it was not until the 1938 ultimatum issued by Poland that Lithuania was forced to establish diplomatic relations with Poland and thus de facto accept its neighbor's borders.

 The Polish-Lithuanian conflict, however, left worsened relations between the two countries for decades to come.

-Modern Vilnius is now part of Lithuania.
+World War II

+In September 1939, Poland's Eastern Borderlands, including Vilnius, was occupied by the Soviet Union.
+With the signing of the Soviet–Lithuanian Mutual Assistance Treaty, Vilnius was given to Lithuania, which it ruled from October 27, 1939 until June 15, 1940, when the whole country was occupied by the Soviet Union.
+In 1945, with the Polish–Soviet border agreement of August 1945, Vilnius was confirmed to be part of Lithuania, then under Soviet occupation.